4teamwork/opengever.core/docs/public/dev-manual/api/api_changelog.rst

 ^^^^^^^^^^^^^
 - ``@solrsearch``: The results can now be filtered by ``-@id_parent`` or ``-url_parent``.
 - ``@config``: Add ``template_folder_url`` key to expose the path to the template_folder.
+- ``@prepare-copy-dossier-to-workspace``: New endpoint to prepare copying a subdossier to a workspace.

 2022.19.0 (2022-09-28)
 ----------------------